opensrp/opensrp-reveal-datawarehouse/3-reveal/migrations/5-IRS/4-Zambia-2020/README.md

 - zambia_irs_data_collector_performance: this is for displaying data collector reports
 - zambia_irs_sop_performance: this is for displaying sprayer operator reports
 - zambia_irs_sop_date_performance: this is for displaying sprayer operator reports by date
-- zambia_spray_areas_irs: this for displaying the lower focus areas only